solid/authentication-panel/HttpSignature.md

        9a22RW2/yLmaU/uwf9v40yGR/I1NRA==:
 ```

-The main protocol difference from `HTTP-Sig` rfc is the request by the resource server for the `keyId document` in (4) to get that key.
+The main protocol difference from [Signing HTTP Messages](https://tools.ietf.org/html/draft-ietf-httpbis-message-signatures-01) rfc is the request by the resource server for the `keyId document` in (4) to get that key.
 This may not necessarily lead to a new network connection being opened to the outside world in the following cases:
  * The `keyId` URL is local to the resource server,
  * The `keyId` URL is a [did:key](https://w3c-ccg.github.io/did-method-key/) URL.
 This is a URL that contains in its name all the data of the public key.